itsalanthomas/itsalanthomas/README.md

 # Hey there, I'm Alan 👋🏽

-I'm a Data Scientist with a background in Finance and a passion for building real-world, data-driven solutions.
+I'm a Data Scientist with a passion for building real-world, data-driven solutions.
 Whether it’s optimizing business problems with machine learning or tracking personal progress in the gym, I love using data to solve meaningful problems.

 ---